cbrnr/python-intro-short/08-Lists/08-Lists.md

 ====================
 Creating lists
 --------------
 A list is a container sequence which, unlike strings, can contain elements of *arbitrary* types (even lists).
-We use square brackets to construct a new list (with commas separating the list elements):
+We use square brackets to create a new list (with commas separating the list elements):

 ```python
 >>> x = [23, "Hello!", "test", 1.44, True]